oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/auto-increment-id-how-to-use-in-project.md

 In some scenarios, the primary key needs to be set as auto-increment.
 This article explains how to change the ID generation rule to the auto-increment method.
 The auto-increment method can be applied to a single model or globally (for data sources).

-# 一、Setting Auto-increment Primary Key for Models
+# Ⅰ、Setting Auto-increment Primary Key for Models

 Specify the PrimaryKey rule for the field with `@Field.PrimaryKey(keyGenerator = KeyGeneratorEnum.AUTO_INCREMENT)`.